teknopaul/synergy/README.md

 https://github.com/lavacano/synergy/

 The idea is to compile an old version that does not have nag-ware or incompatabilities built into the protocol to "encourage" you to upgrade.

+This fork has a couple of tweaks so runs on both Ubuntu 17.10 & 16.04.
+The default synergy versions are incompatible now.

 Synergy compiles with **cmake**, the compilation instructions are behind a paywall so this project has updated the _./configure_ and _COMPILE_ files to try to make it possible to build synergy on Linux again without much fuss.